comicxmz001/GoogleScholarSafari/README.md

 See `docs/ARCHITECTURE.md` for a deeper dive into code organization and data flow.

+### Browser Support

+- Safari on macOS only.
+The popup and background scripts use the WebExtension `browser` API exclusively; there is no `chrome` fallback.

 ### Key Features Implementation

 - **Search Processing**: Uses Google Scholar's search API with proper headers